WHICH HOSPITALS IS THE INQUIRY LOOKING INTO?

 DO CORE PARTICIPANTS NEED TO BE LEGALLY REPRESENTED?

 Anyone designated as a core participant is entitled to appoint a legal representative if they wish.
 Whether the Inquiry will fund legal costs and, if so, to what extent, is a separate issue.
-Further details on this will be published shortly.
+For more information on funding, please check our Procedures page or download the Protocol for Funding Legal Representation by the Inquiry.
+If you are eligible to apply, please use this form to do so.

 HOW LONG WILL THE PUBLIC INQUIRY TAKE?